dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ##How to create a sitemap for Jekyll blog

 In wordpress, creating a sitemap using a plugin is really easy.
-What if I tell you that crating sitemap in Jekyll is easier than that!
+What if I tell you that creating sitemap in Jekyll is much easier!
 Jekyll blogs will not have sitemap by default.
 You can always generate them using a small snippet of code.
 Add the below code to your **_config.yml** file.
 This will create a sitemap for you with the link ```/sitemap.xml```.

 {% highlight css linenos %}
 gems: